SanHalacoglu/GameOn/documentation/M5_Requirements_and_Design.md

                 1. User is on the main page of GameOn.
                 2. User clicks on an existing group from the "My Groups" section.
                 3. The View Existing Groups page opens, displaying the group name, group members, and a "Go to Discord Group" button.
-                4. User clicks the "Go to Discord Group"
+                4. User clicks the "Go to Discord Group."
-                5. Discord opens to the newly created group with members added.
+                5. Chrome opens the Discord web version and displays the newly created group with the added members.
             - **Failure scenario(s)**:
                 - 1a.
 The group has been deleted or is no longer available when the user tries to click it.
-The groups list is update and displays "No groups found".
+The groups list is updated and displays "No groups found".

 <a name="fr5"></a>